ExtendJ/ExtendJ-Explorer/README.md

 # Getting started #
 ### Important 1: This tool is based on Java 8.
-If you have an older version installed the tool will not work. ###
+If you have an older version installed the tool will not work.
+There has also been problems running it on some versions of OpenJDK.
+Please use Oracle Java if you experience problems. ###
 ### Important 2: This tool requires at least JastAdd version 2.2.2. ###
 ### Important 3: If your only interested in using the tool, get the latest stable jar file from the Downloads section on Bitbucket. ###
 ## Get the project on you machine ##